wolfgangj/okami/README.md

 This will one day become a compiler for a statically typed concatenative low-level language.

-It will initially run on ARM-based GNU/Linux, but I intend it to be portable, especially to x86 and OpenBSD.
+It will initially run on x86-64 and OpenBSD, but will be easiely portable.

 ## Status